afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Prior to 2008 pollock catches were high at approximately 1.4 million t in the BSAI for an extended period (Table \ref{tab:bsaiplck_exv}).
-The U.S. accounted for over 50\% of the global pollock catch (Table \ref{tab:bsaiplck_glbl}).
+The U.S. accounted for over 50\% of the global pollock catch.
 Between 2008--2010 conservation reductions in the pollock total allowable catch (TAC) trimmed catches to an average 867 kt.
 The supply reduction resulted in price increases for most pollock products, which mitigated the short-term revenue loss (Table \ref{tab:bsaiplck_glbl}).
 Over this same period, the pollock catch in Russia increased from an average of 1 million t in 2005--2007 to 1.4 million t in 2008--2010 and Russia's share of global catch increased to over 50\% and the U.S. share decreased to 35\%.
+Since 2011 the U.S. has accounted for approximately 44\% of the global pollock catch the majority of which comes from the BSAI (Table \ref{tab:bsaiplck_glbl}).

-Russia lacks the primary processing capacity of the U.S. and much of their catch is exported to China and is re-processed as twice-frozen fillets.
-Around the mid- to late- 2000s, buyers in Europe, an important segment of the fillet market, started to source fish products with the MSC sustainability certification, and retailers in the U.S. later began to follow suit.
+Russia has histoically lacked the primary processing capacity of the U.S., with much of their catch being exported to China where it is re-processed as twice-frozen fillets.
+In recent years Russia has pursued upgrading its processing capacity of fillets, minced, roe, and surimi which could compete more directly with primary processed products made by the U.S..
+Around the mid- to late-
+2000s, buyers in Europe, an important segment of the fillet market, started to source fish products with the MSC sustainability certification, and retailers in the U.S. later began to follow suit.
 Asian markets, an important